stefan22/guessing-game/README.md

-# guessing-game
+# Guessing-game &nbsp; :question:

 <tdd - react -redux - html - css - sketch>

 ## About

-A simple game where a user tries to guess a random generated word by the computer.
+A short game where a user tries to guess a random generated word by the computer.
 At load, it shows the game instructions and asks user to guess matching word.
 Once user enters a guess word (at least 3 characters long), a table appears